 Non-sanctioned shipping address

 - Route is based in the United States of America.
-Due to shipping policies in the US, Route will not cover order issues for items shipped to countries that are not sanctioned by the US.
+Due to shipping policies in the US, Route will not cover issues shipped to countries that are sanctioned by the US.
 List available here

 - If a customer does not respond within 5 days, Route will automatically close the order issues.
 Customers can open the order issues back up by responding to the original thread.